Capturing Cambridge

 • Twitter

-38 St Andrew’s Street, Ye Olde Castle Hotel, The Castle Inn, Rudd’s Hostel
+38 St Andrew’s Street, Castel, Ye Olde Castle Hotel, The Castle Inn, Rudd’s Hostel

 History of 38 St Andrew's Street

-Outside the Barnwell Gate (1915) states that his is the site of a building which in 1283 was given by Hugh de Balsham, Bishop of Ely, to St John’s Hospital as part of the compensation for the loss suffered by the removal of his scholars to the newly-founded Peterhouse.
+Outside the Barnwell Gate (1915) states that this is the site of a building which in 1283 was given by Hugh de Balsham, Bishop of Ely, to St John’s Hospital as part of the compensation for the loss suffered by the removal of his scholars to the newly-founded Peterhouse.
 In the foundation deed of Peterhouse the tenement is described as “hospicium contra fratres predicatores.”
+Elsewhere it has been described as ‘established before 1243, and was reconstructed c.1620.’

 14th century Cambridge map